 Bristles deteriorate with time and usage, so if you're using the same toothbrush beyond a few months, you may not be getting the best clean anymore.
 Rather, make a point of getting a new brush every three to four months – or at your semiannual dental checkup.

 Use a Tongue Scraper

-Some toothbrushes now come with a ridged tooth-scraper on the back of the brush, like the Colgate® 360®.
+Some toothbrushes now come with a ridged tooth-scraper on the back of the brush.
 And after brushing, bacteria can still remain on the tongue, so be sure to brush or scrape your tongue as part of your daily routine.
 Not only will it banish bacteria, but cleaning your tongue can also help freshen your breath.